LouisJackman/janet-hypertext/README.md

 ## Error Messages

-`janet-hypertext` tries to give useful error messages whenever possible when transforming your code with its macro.
+`hypertext` tries to give useful error messages whenever possible when transforming your code with its macro.
 For example:

 ```